karlorz/full-stack-fastapi-template/infra/README.md

 Install the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 Configure the AWS CLI with SSO (single sign-on).
-Use the tutorial tabs for for "IAM Identity Center": https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#cli-configure-sso-configure
+Use the tutorial tabs for "IAM Identity Center": https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#cli-configure-sso-configure

 It will guide you to run: